michaelwybraniec/mcp-in-chat/README.md

 ---

 **Note**: This is a demonstration project focused on showcasing MCP Server capabilities, not a production-ready system.
+The project has a known API server startup issue that needs to be resolved before full integration testing can proceed.